Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

-Once all of the variables are transformed into year-on-year ratio, we apply a min-max scaling operation to remove the inter-variable scale differences and ensure all values reside between zero and one..
+We transform all of the variables(features) in the PWT data using a year-on-year ratio.
+We apply a min-max scaling operation to remove the inter-variable scale differences and ensure all values reside between zero and one.